Metric Analysis#

 Date: July 2025

-Part 1: Running FlexEval to compute some metrics#
+Part 1: Running FlexEval to compute metrics#

 We’ll create some test data, build an eval, and execute it.